This feature is a proprietary feature and is of Chainloop platform.

 Create the Access Token

 The second step is to create an access token for Chainloop.
 In order to gather the comprehensive runner context, Chainloop platform plugin requires an access token with the appropriate access level.
+Depending on the CI/CD platform of your choice, the access token will have different requirements.

 For GitHub create the fine-grained token with the Administration permission set to read.